iherman/yml2vocab-deno/README.md

         ```
         const document = (new DOMParser()).parseFromString(template_text, 'text/html');
         ```
-        No big deal, but makes the two versions of the code incompatible yet another point.
+        No big deal, but makes the two versions of the code incompatible again.
 Too bad.
-    - `deno-dom` does to seem to implement the `Element.style` property.
+    - `deno-dom` does to seem to implement the `Element.style` attrinute.
 One has to do a `span.setAttribute('style', 'display: none');` instead of `span.style.display = none;`.
 That could be retrofitted to the original code, but it is a pity one has to do that...
     - Also, linting (at least in Visual Studio Code) kept complaining about the `HTMLElement` not being defined.
-I then realized that the code correctly runs, so I could ignored that, but it was irritating.
+I then realized that the code correctly runs, so I could ignore that, but it was irritating.
 - I also tried to compile the my script into a single executable, but it failed.
 It was complaining about the `HTMLElement` and some implicit `any`-s that the linting process accepted without further ado.
 As some complains of compile were referring to other things, too, which were not clear, I have not tried to chase this down yet...
 (Note that `compile` is still labeled as experimental.
 It is indeed strange that running the code works but it cannot compile; I wonder why such differences...)

 All in all, it was not too bad to make the conversion.
-Yes, `deno` is a moving target still, but moving well and, eventually, may overcome the `tsc/node.js` approach.
+Yes, `deno` is a moving target still, but moving ahead and, eventually, it may overcome the `tsc/node.js` approach.
 Next time if I have some project to do, I may _start_ with `deno`, rather than using it as an after-thought...